 It happens to the other main dragons as well; Zak and Wheezie in the episode "Try It, You'll Like It", and Cassie in the episode "Knuck Knuck, Who's There?".

-In another episode, Max complains that his stomach is making noises, but they're never actually heard.
+In "The Talent Pool", Max complains that his stomach is making noises, but strangely, they're never actually heard.